victor-yastrebov/clog4all/README.md

 [17008, 6644] 19-03-18 18:12:10:930 <INFO>	[main.cpp:9]	Phrase is: Hello, and var is: 42
 ```

- ### C/ObjectiveC logging syntax
+ ### C/Objective-C logging syntax

- There are several verbosing levels that you can use in C/ObjectiveC (in order of incresing the severity level):
+ There are several verbose levels that you can use in C/Objective-C (in order of increasing the severity level):

 ```
 C_DISABLED( msg );